 Dassault Rafale aircraft saw action over Libya where they engage ground targets and provided reconnaissance.
 They flew missions attacking rebel positions in support of the government of Mali.
 Dassault Rafale aircraft have also been involved with attacking ISIS positions in support of the government of Iraq.

 France has ordered 180 Dassault Rafale aircraft with 152 delivered to date.

 Egypt has ordered 24 Dassault Rafale aircraft with 17 delivered to date.

 Qatar has ordered 36 Dassault Rafale aircraft with no deliveries to date.

-The Dassault Rafale was the winner of the Medium Multi-Role Combat Aircraft Competition resulting in the sale of 28 of the aircraft to India.
+The Dassault Rafale was the winner of the Medium Multi-Role Combat Aircraft Competition resulting in the sale of 36 of the aircraft to India.
 Initial deliveries are expected in 2019 with final deliveries by 2025.

 Jan.
 14, 2019: Dassault Aviation is receiving US$2.3 billion from France for 28 upgrade Rafale aircraft with deliveries starting in 2023.
 Upgrades include improved IR and UV sensors and increasing system data transfer speeds.
 Enhanced ordnance includes air to air missiles and precision guided air to ground munitions.

 Some 175 Dassault Rafale aircraft of all types have been produced to date.